 Shrug off the never-ending expectation to continually be connected.
 Challenge yourself to think about how you can carve out time in your day to do the things that make you feel good.
 You can take 20 minutes to read a chapter of your favorite book with a cup of hot tea, take a long walk, or do nothing.

-2. Daydream, open your mind, and welcome in the happiest version of yourself.
+Daydream, open your mind, and welcome in the happiest version of yourself.

 Taking the time to explore our spirits is a deeply self-loving practice.
 You can do this by taking a moment to stop, meditate, and even daydream of the days you felt most beautiful and happy.
 Focus on why you felt that way in those moments.

 Pamper yourself as a form of self-love.

 You might think this is superficial, but it’s crucial to our self-esteem—so many ways to get started.
-Consider booking yourself a massage, painting your nails at home, or taking the time to draw yourself a luxurious bath surrounded by scented candles.
+Consider booking a massage, painting your nails at home, or drawing yourself a luxurious bath surrounded by scented candles.

 If you want to splurge on some luxurious bath soap, consider trying Milk and Honey.

 “Gratitude is a powerful catalyst for happiness.
-It’s the spark that lights a fire of joy in your soul.” – Amy Collette
+The spark lights a fire of joy in your soul.” – Amy Collette.

 Try keeping a journal by your bed, and note the things you feel lucky to have.
 Jot down everything from your comfortable, cozy bed to feeling grateful for that friend who called and brightened your day.

 Gratitude raises our vibration to the highest level, attracting even more things to be thankful for.
-Consciously feeling grateful and writing things down in the morning and night is good, but feeling the emotion of gratitude throughout the day is a key component of self-love and a habit worth making.
+Consciously feeling grateful and writing things down in the morning and night is good, but feeling gratitude throughout the day is a critical component of self-love and a habit worth making.